danang-id/ASUS-TP300LD-ESP/README.md

 This ESP contains OpenCore configured to run the following macOS, including what are works and what are not works.

 ### SMBIOS and Supported macOS
-This OpenCore configuration only support **macOS Big Sur (11)**.
-The reasons are:
+This OpenCore configuration support **macOS Big Sur (11.4) and later** (limited by APFS minimal version and minimal date).

-- APFS minimal version and minimal date are configured to support **at least macOS Big Sur and later**; and
-- **MacBookPro11,2** is used as the SMBIOS, which support **only up to macOS Big Sur**.
+**MacBookPro11,4** is used as the SMBIOS of this configuration.
+Limited by SMBIOS and this configuration, however, the possible macOS version supported ranges from macOS Siera (10.12) up to the current macOS Monterey (12).

-If support for **macOS Catalina (10.15) or earlier** is required, set the APFS minimal version and minimal date to the target macOS (the configuration value is available on OpenCore official documentation).
+If support for **macOS Catalina (10.15) and earlier** is required, set the APFS minimal version and minimal date to the target macOS (the configuration value can be found on [OcApfsLib](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h)).

 ### Works on macOS
 - [x] QE/CI Enabled Graphics of Intel® HD Graphics 4400